-Parents are welcome to eat lunch with sionally.
-However, this may not be allow schedule adjustment is required.
+Parents are welcome to eat lunch with their children occasionally.
+However, this may not be allowed on days when a schedule adjustment is required.

-Pre-K parents will be allowed to eat lunc beginning in September.
-Please notify the at least 24 hours in advance
+\Pre-K parents will be allowed to eat lunch with their child beginning in September.
+Please notify the teacher or office at least 24 hours in advance

-Please be reminded that if a Pre-K stude bag lunch, they must also bring a break snack packed separately.
+\Please be reminded that if a Pre-K student brings a bag lunch, they must also bring a breakfast and snack packed separately.